 How can you use MCT oil creatively at home without needing to simply drink “Bulletproof coffee” every morning?
 Some clever ways to get more MCT oil into your diet include:

-- Making homemade mayonnaise in a blender (using MCT oil, an egg yolk, extra virgin olive oil, lime juice and salt)
+- Making homemade mayonnaise in a blender (using creamy MCT oil, an egg yolk, extra virgin olive oil, lime juice and salt)

 - Whisking together a salad dressing (using MCT oil, raw honey, Dijon mustard and your favorite herbs)